HACCP plan

 Step 3.
 Set up critical limits

-HACCP plan template: (Highlighted Critical Limits)
+HACCP plan template (Highlighted: Critical Limits)

 Identifying the risk level and likelihood of occurrence of a food safety hazard in combination with CCPs leads to establishing critical limits.
-These limits are the lowest and highest tolerable values and control factors for your critical control for safety.
+These acceptable limits are the lowest and highest tolerable values and control factors for your critical control for safety.

 Critical limit deviation may lead to the production of a non-compliant product or hazardous foods and cause severe health effects.
 Staying within the critical limit range is an essential criterion for food safety.

-Critical limits can be science-based facts for standards such as the minimum and maximum limits for raw meat's internal temperature for a thermal process.
+Critical limits can be science-based facts for regulatory standards such as the minimum and maximum limits for raw meat's internal temperature for a thermal process.
 Breach of critical limits may lead to the production of unsafe food and unacceptable health risks.

 A good example of setting critical limits is when storing foods away from ambient temperature or the temperature danger zone.
 High-risk foods must be stored using hot or cold holding procedures as a control measure.